How long does it take to buy a house?

 How long does it take to buy a house from start to finish?

 Add it all up, and you’re likely looking at a 2- or 3-month process to buy a house from start to finish, or to go from house hunting to the closing table.
+This assumes you spend about 3-6 weeks hunting for your dream home and then average turnaround for the mortgage process.

 While every situation is different — some homebuyers may need more time to find the right home, for instance — this timetable should give you an idea of what to expect when you set out to buy a new house.*